Sam Nda-Isaiah: Career

-Sam was a thorough bred businessman.
+Sam was a reputable businessman.
 Many of his former employees have given him credit for their own successes.
 Some of his former employees include David Chinda (Development Bank), Azu Ishiekwene (Publisher, The Interview), Emmanuel Bello (former Commissioner of Information, Taraba State), Bashir Ahmed (Presidential Aide), Nnaa Kalu Nto (Founder, Analytix), Tobi Johannes (Presidential Media Group), Hon Golu Timothy (former National Assembly member from Plateau State), Mr Danladi Ndayebo (former Commissioner for Information, Niger State).

 Leadership Newspaper Group

 In 2001, he founded the Leadership Newspaper Group.
 He wrote Nigeria: Full Disclosure: Selected Writings on Governance, Democracy and Statecraft, May 1999 – March 2004 and raised around 17 million naira to fund the group.

 He had a weekly column in Daily Trust titled "Last Word and Earshot".
 After that he established the Leadership Newspaper, where the column became one of the most popular in Nigeria.